 Norwich Science Festival

-One of Norwich’s biggest festivals is taking place in February for the first time.
-It is a celebration of science with exhibitions, shows and hands-on activities for all ages and knowledge levels.
+One of Norwich’s biggest festivals because it is fun for all ages and knowledge levels.
+This is a celebration of science with exhibitions, shows and hands-on activities.

 Learn more here.